simolus3/drift/.github/ISSUE_TEMPLATE/docs.md

 the relevant section and mention what didn't work (or possibly what should be written instead).

-**Aditional info**
+**Additional info**

-Write down any aditional info/discussion for this issue.
+Write down any additional info/discussion for this issue.
 If you think the documentation issue may be related to your drift version, please include the versions of `drift` you're using.
 Also, feel free to add screenshots or videos if they help explaining the documentation issue.